• Home

 Fractions

-Fractions are usually spelled out in writing, except in scientific or technical texts.
+Fractions are usually spelled out in writing.

 • Two-thirds of the children wore hats.